microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 TypeScript's type system allows certain operations that can't be known at compile-time to be safe.
 When a type system has this property, it is said to not be "sound".
 The places where TypeScript allows unsound behavior were carefully considered, and throughout this document we'll explain where these happen and the motivating scenarios behind them.

 # Starting out
-The basic rule for TypeScript's structural type system is that x is compatible with y if y has at least the same members as x.
+The basic rule for TypeScript's structural type system is that `x` is compatible with `y` if `y` has at least the same members as `x`.
 For example:

 ```
 interface Named {